-LOG456 EMERGING TRENDS IN SUPPLY CHAIN AND LOGISTICS MANAGEMENT
+LOG456 EMERGING TRENDS IN SUPPLY CHAIN AND Logistics management 3 credits

 This course covers supply chain and logistics management theories.
 The course will provide the student with an understanding of how the two are interconnected.
 It will also examine global transportation options, performance measurements, the impact of technology, and current and future challenges in supply changes and logistics management.
 In addition, focus will be given on collaboration and success strategies related to supply chain and logistics management.